jldec/cloudflare-pages-test/markdown/first-steps-using-cloudflare-pages.md

 ![First build and deploy showing log](/images/cf-pages-build-log.png)

 The project page also has a section for configuring custom domains.
 I used my own cloudflare-hosted domain [jldec.eu](https://jldec.eu).
+The [docs](https://developers.cloudflare.com/pages/getting-started#add-a-custom-cname-record) can be a little confusing here.
+My CNAME points to `cloudflare-pages-test.pages.dev` not `custom.pages.dev`.

 ![Cloudflare Pages custom domain](/images/cf-pages-custom-domain.png)

+You can visit the deployed site at [jldec.eu](https://jldec.eu). 🇪🇺
-Subsequent commits to the GitHub repo trigger a fresh build and re-deploy.
+Subsequent commits to this GitHub [repo](https://github.com/jldec/cloudflare-pages-test) will trigger a fresh build and re-deploy.

 ![More deployments](/images/cf-pages-deployments.png)